grantwill74/notes-on-algorithm-design/slides/module_4/module4.md

 Now look at that sum.
 It's a geometric series with $r = A / B^c$ So everything hinges on that ratio: $r=A/B^c$

-One last substitution will give us everything with $n$ as a base...
+One last substitution will give us something to make a decision on...

 Let $c_\mathrm{crit} = \log_B A$, then $A=B^{c_\mathrm{crit}}$
 So $r=A/B^c=B^{c_\mathrm{crit}}/B^c=B^{c_\mathrm{crit} - c}$